Everything You Need to Know About the Dean’s List

 Eligibility and requirements for the Dean’s List award vary from institution to institution, but generally, students are required to: 1) have completed a certain number of course loads or credit hours; and 2) have a GPA of 3.6 out of 4.0, or 4.5 out of 5.0 (which equates to getting A or A- for all subjects in a given semester).

 The Dean’s List Award is comparative rather than absolute, meaning that if a select student body is more competitive in a given semester, the cut-off score will be higher.
-The students who make it to the Dean’s List are in the top 1-5% among their class.
+The Dean’s List will recognize students who end up in the top 1-5% among their class.

 [divider]